 Ready to rock out your new business venture?
-And you have some ideas for your branding, too!
-Maybe you have taken a branding (and a maybe create a branding board, too).
+And you have some ideas for your personal branding, too!
+Thinking you may need to take a course in personal branding?
+Then check out this course or do a bit of reading about creating your own branding (and maybe create a branding board, too).
 Then go for it!
 Woo-hoo!
-Before starting, here are some tips to creating a cohesive branded business – – here is a crash course in personal branding and some important items to avoid.
+But before you start, here are some tips to creating a cohesive branded business – – a crash course in personal branding and some important items to avoid.

 Crash Course in Personal Branding